Who is the God of the Bible? (Y1.T1.D2)

 If someone asked me to introduce God, I could mention his roles as Father, Creator, Savior, or names like Yahweh and Redeemer (Isaiah 44:6).
 He is “ready to forgive, abundant in loving kindness” (Psalm 86:5).
 Psalm 86:8 says that there is no one like him among the gods—which might lead you to believe he isn’t the only deity available.
 However, the more you read the Bible, the more you will discover that Yahweh is God alone (Psalm 86:10).

 This is an important distinction.
-The Bible is about one God and one God only.
+The Bible is about only one God.

 Some critics will cite a verse like Psalm 96:4 as a counter-argument for multiple gods: “For Yahweh is great, and greatly to be praised!
 He is to be feared above all gods.”
 But the next verse invalidates this idea: “For all the gods of the peoples are idols, but Yahweh made the heavens” (v.
 5).